XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabbableobject.md

 ## Introduction

 The `UxrGrabbableObject` component, when added to a GameObject, allows the object to be manipulated by `UxrGrabber` components found in the hands of a `UxrAvatar`.

+{{% callout info %}}
-The full API can be explored in the [UxrGrabbableObject API Reference](/api/T_UltimateXR_Manipulation_UxrGrabbableObject) and the user guide can be found in the [UxrGrabbableObject component guide](/docs/manipulation/uxrgrabbableobject).
+The full API can be explored in the [UxrGrabbableObject API Reference](/api/T_UltimateXR_Manipulation_UxrGrabbableObject) and the user guide can be found in the [UxrGrabbableObject Component Guide](/docs/manipulation/uxrgrabbableobject).
+{{% /callout %}}

 Some key features include:
 - **Automatic handling**: Manipulation is seamlessly managed by the `UxrGrabManager`.
 Once added to the scene, the grab manager handles all interactions automatically.